by Calculated Risk on 11/16/2015 01:16:00 PM

 The Arizona Regional Multiple Listing Service (ARMLS) reports (table below):

-More inventory (a theme this year) - and less investor buying - suggested price increases would slow sharply in 2014.
+More inventory (a theme in 2014) - and less investor buying - suggested price increases would slow sharply in 2014.
+And prices increases did slow in 2014, only increasing 2.4% according to Case-Shiller.

 |October Residential Sales and Inventory, Greater Phoenix Area, ARMLS|